pentestbr/rogue-ng/README.md

 2. the core server can be run using ./core.py

-3. the text based UI can be run using ./ui.py
+3. the text based console can be run using ./rogue-console.py

 4. the command line can be run using ./cmd-line.py